maquebermans/onekoico/README.md

-# onekoico
+# dappCrowdsale
-dapp ICO using truffle.
-Connecting ICO smart contract to existing token smart contract
+dapp crowdsale using truffle